alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

-# PROJECT FOOBEAR: A FNAF Fan Game on CircuitPython and Wio Terminal
+# Project Foobear: A FNAF Fan Game on CircuitPython and Wio Terminal

 `Documentation working in progress`

 ## The Story

-You are a programmer intern working in a AI startup, which develops a humanoid robot, codenamed FOOBEAR.
+You are a programmer intern working in a AI startup, which develops a humanoid robot, codenamed "Foobear".

 And you are ordered by your boss to stay up one night on watch, because apperently the security guy is sick.
-You also hear something about the robot would roam around after the middle of the night.
+You also hear something about the robot would roam around after midnight.

 The boss said: "Relax, it's not a big deal.
 Just don't let anyone enter the control room."

-How reassuring.
+And when the clock hits 12:00 AM, you started to think maybe it is a mistake to stay after all.

 ### Rules

 ```
 Floor plan

 1----2----3
 |    |    |
 4----5----6--|